Choosing Conventional Versus FHA Loan Is Necessary

 Choosing Conventional Loans Versus FHA Loan And Mortgage Rates

-Mortgage rates on FHA Loans are lower than on conventional loans.
-This holds true even when borrowers only put down 3.5% down payment.
+Mortgage rates on FHA loans are lower than on conventional loans.
+This holds true even when borrowers only put a 3.5% down payment.

 This is because the risk tolerance to lenders is low as a result of the guarantee by HUD: